zengxishenggmail/simplegantt/README.md

 # SimpleGantt

 SimpleGantt is a lightweight project management tool designed for environments where software installation is restricted and cloud web applications are not permitted.
-It runs entirely in the browser without the need for external dependencies.
+It runs entirely in the browser.

+# Requirements
+SimpleGantt requires a modern web browser with support for HTML5 and JavaScript.
+It has been tested on the latest versions of Chrome, Firefox, and Edge.
+It also depends on a number of third-party libraries which are pulled in via CDN.
+See the `simplegantt.html` file for the list of dependencies.

 ## Features
 - Interactive Gantt chart rendering